 8. How to Sell Beddings Online

-There are multiple ways you can now sell any products in Nigeria and many of these methods do not require much of your time and effort just the technical knowhow.
-To sell your bedding online all you have to do is upload the picture of bedsheets, write a short description about them and add your phone number and before you know it customers will start calling in about your products.
+There are multiple ways you can now sell any products in Nigeria and many of these methods do not require much of your time and effort just the technical know-how.
+To sell your bedding online all you have to do is upload a picture of the bedsheets, write a short description about them, and add your phone number and before you know it customers will start calling in about your products.

 A. Sell Bedspread on WhatsApp

-This is the first social media app I want to recommend to you to promote your bedsheet business in Nigeria because it serves as a playing ground to many of us that really want to understand internet marketing.
+This is the first social media app I want to recommend to you to promote your bedsheet business in Nigeria because it serves as a playing ground for many of us who really want to understand internet marketing.
 It helps you master marketing on all social media apps.

 Let’s face it, no matter what I tell you here – methods and advice on how to promote your goods on social media you will still need to learn before you become a professional so you need WhatsApp.